Top 20 places to visit in Warsaw, Poland

 20. Old town square with the statue of Syrena the mermaid – Lunch or leisurely drinks in any of the outdoor cafes and bars surrounding this square is a fun way to enjoy the day even late into the evening.
 There are many performers, musicians and even Hello Kitty and Sponge Bob were walking around the square for visitors to take pictures with.

 So you can see that there are plenty of things to do and explore in Warsaw.
 I hope you enjoyed this post on my Top 20 places to visit in Warsaw.
 If you like it, can you please share the post with any of the social media buttons located around the post.
-Thank you so much and hope you have a fantastic visit to Warsaw.
+Thank you so much and I hope you have a fantastic visit to Warsaw, Poland.